datamesse/datamesse.github.io/README.md

-# @data_messe React.js blog site
+# @data_messe React.js portfolio and blog site

-This is my blog website, designed and coded using HTML, CSS, Markdown, and JavaScript with React.js and GitHub Pages.
+This is my personal website, designed and coded using HTML, CSS, Markdown, and JavaScript with React.js and GitHub Pages.

-My previous blog used a Jekyll template and kept triggering failed deployment errors, so I decided to stop using such templates, and code the blog from scratch to make it easier to troubleshoot.
+My previous blog used a Jekyll boiler template and kept triggering failed deployment errors, so I decided to stop using such templates, and I coded the site from scratch to make it easier to troubleshoot.

-The underlying code for rendering blog post data (as the alternative for using Jekyll) was from followng a [YouTube tutorial by Will Ward](https://www.youtube.com/watch?v=gT1v33oA1gI&list=PLASldBPN_pkBfRXOkBOaeCJYzCnISw5-Z).
+The underlying code for rendering blog post data (as the alternative for using Jekyll) was from following a [YouTube tutorial by Will Ward](https://www.youtube.com/watch?v=gT1v33oA1gI&list=PLASldBPN_pkBfRXOkBOaeCJYzCnISw5-Z).

+That code implementation is only used for the blog component.
+The project portfolio component simply renders raw JSON data, because unlike the blog, the portfolio does not need to render markdown as separate pages.

-Video banner background ["Drone Footage of an Ocean and Buildings"](https://www.pexels.com/video/drone-footage-of-an-ocean-and-buildings-9113160) is used free from [Pexels.com](https://www.pexels.com) by [SwissHumanity](https://www.pexels.com/@swisshumanity-1686058) a.k.a.
-[SwissHumanity Stories](https://www.youtube.com/c/SwissHumanityStories/videos)
+The video banner background ["Drone Footage of an Ocean and Buildings"](https://www.pexels.com/video/drone-footage-of-an-ocean-and-buildings-9113160) is used free from [Pexels.com](https://www.pexels.com) by [SwissHumanity](https://www.pexels.com/@swisshumanity-1686058) a.k.a.
+[SwissHumanity Stories on YouTube](https://www.youtube.com/c/SwissHumanityStories/videos).

-Software logos from [World Vector Logo](https://worldvectorlogo.com/) and [Wikimedia.org](https://upload.wikimedia.org/).
+Software logos were used from [World Vector Logo](https://worldvectorlogo.com/) and [Wikimedia.org](https://upload.wikimedia.org/).

-Refer to src/data/references.js file for other asset details considered during design process.
+Refer to src/data/references.js file for other asset details considered during this site's design process.

+See below on how you get yourself started on your own GitHub Pages site.

 # How to create React.js site and deploy to GitHub pages
 Based on post by [Ibrahim Ragab](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f).